bnmtthws/bnmtthws.github.io/_pages/people.md

 Ralitza joined the lab in May 2024 to work on the impact of water acidification on salmon imprinting and olfaction as part of the BCSRIF project led by Ian Bouyoucos.
 Ralitza is co-supervised by Colin Brauner. <br/><br/>

-{: #shelly}
-### Shelly Wu, Ph.D. candidate, Zoology (2023-present);

-Shelly joined our lab in 2023 to finish her Ph.D. studies on sensory adaptations and mechanisms in a diverse array of taxa, including frogs, birds, and mosquitoes.
-Shelly is currently focused on understanding the taste system in *Aedes aegypti* mosquitoes, and is co-supervised by Duncan Leitch.
-Shelly is a recipient of a UBC 4YF to support her studies. <br/><br/>

 ## Staff

 {: #ainsley }